Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 Overdose

-There are no data on overdose of Equimer.
+There are no data on overdose of Equamer.

 Amlodipine

-Symptoms: pronounced BP decrease with possible development of reflex tachycardia and excessive peripheral vasodilation (risk of severe and persistent arterial hypotension, including development of shock and death).
+Symptoms: marked decrease in blood pressure with the possible development of reflex tachycardia and excessive peripheral vasodilation (risk of developing severe and persistent arterial gynotension, including the development of shock and death).

-The treatment: gastric lavage, administration of activated charcoal (especially in the first 2 hours after overdose), maintenance of cardiovascular function, elevated position of the lower extremities, control of cardiovascular and respiratory system functions, control of circulating blood volume (RBC) and diuresis.
-To restore vascular tone – use vasoconstrictors (if there are no contraindications for their use); to eliminate the effects of calcium channel blockade – intravenous injection of calcium gluconate.
+Treatment: gastric lavage, administration of activated charcoal (especially in the first 2 hours after an overdose), maintaining the function of the cardiovascular system, elevated position of the lower extremities, control of the functions of the cardiovascular and respiratory systems, control of circulating blood volume (CBV) and diuresis.
+To restore vascular tone – use vasoconstrictors (in the absence of contraindications to their use); to eliminate the consequences of blockade of calcium channels – intravenous administration of calcium gluconate.
 Hemodialysis is ineffective.

 Lisinopril

-Symptoms: marked decrease in BP, dry mouth, drowsiness, urinary retention, constipation, anxiety, increased irritability, impaired renal function, electrolyte-water balance, tachycardia, bradycardia, collapse, hyperventilation of the lungs, dizziness.
+Symptoms: marked decrease in blood pressure, dry mouth, drowsiness, urinary retention, constipation, anxiety, increased irritability, impaired renal function, water and electrolyte balance, tachycardia, bradycardia, collapse, hyperventilation, dizziness.

-Treatment: symptomatic therapy, intravenous administration of 0.9% sodium chloride solution and, if possible, use of vasopressors, BP control, water and electrolyte balance.
-In stable bradycardia an artificial pacemaker may be used.
-Hemodialysis is possible (see instructions for patients on hemodialysis under “Cautions”).
+Treatment: symptomatic therapy, intravenous administration of 0.9% sodium chloride solution and, if possible, the use of vasopressors, control of blood pressure and fluid balance.
+With persistent bradycardia, an artificial pacemaker can be installed.
+Hemodialysis may be used (see instructions for hemodialysis patients in the “Special Instructions” section).

 Rosuvastatin

-There is no specific treatment for rosuvastatin overdose.
-In case of overdose it is recommended to perform symptomatic treatment and measures aimed at maintenance of functions of vital organs and systems.
-Control of liver function and CPK activity is necessary.
+There is no specific treatment for an overdose of rosuvastatin.
+In case of overdose, it is recommended to carry out symptomatic treatment and measures aimed at maintaining the functions of vital organs and systems.
+Monitoring of liver function and CPK activity is necessary.
 Hemodialysis is unlikely to be effective.

 ---|---|